|

 shelf, it will be used in its entirety.
 If not, it will require an additional

+label.
 Specifically, HazCom requires the following types of information

 to ensure that labeling is properly implemented in your facility:

-- Designation of person(s) responsible for labeling system
+Designation of person(s) responsible for labeling system

-- Designation of person(s) responsible for ensuring labeling
+implemented throughout the facility Designation of person(s) responsible for ensuring labeling

-- Designation of person(s) responsible for ensuring re-labeling
+of all containers in each department/area Designation of person(s) responsible for ensuring re-labeling

-of hazardous waste or to prepare waste for shipping
+of hazardous waste or to prepare waste for shipping Description of labeling system(s) used and comprehensive

-- Description of written alternatives to labeling of containers
+training program Description of written alternatives to labeling of containers

-- Procedures to review and update label information when
+(if used) Procedures to review and update label information when

 necessary

-Employers must establish a training and information program for ALL new employees as part of orientation and an ongoing program for all employees that may be are exposed to hazardous chemicals in their work area at the time of initial assignment and whenever a new hazard is introduced into their work area.
+Training Employers must establish a training and information program for ALL new employees as part of orientation and an ongoing program for all employees that may be are exposed to hazardous chemicals in their work area at the time of initial assignment and whenever a new hazard is introduced into their work area.
 At a minimum, the discussion topics must include the issues outlined below.
+New employee

 orientation is the first opportunity to communicate to new staff your facility's